Chinese immigration to Puerto Rico: Spanish immigration restrictions

+Chinese prisoners were also employed in other building projects during the 1880s, including the Culebrita lighthouse and in the manufacture of bricks at Ponce.
+By the 1890s, they were given other tasks, as gardening.
 During the latter part of the 19th century, Spain and the rest of the Americas became industrialized and were in need of manpower to fulfill their workforces.
 Poor and uneducated men, driven by war and starvation, made their way from China to the Americas as laborers.
 A large number of these unskilled workers were sold in what became known as the "coolie" trade.
 Puerto Rico, Cuba and the Dominican Republic were the last stop for many of the "coolies" before reaching their final destinations.
 Many of these Chinese immigrants stayed in Puerto Rico and the other two Caribbean countries.

+On October 15, 1898, Spain (devastated by the Spanish-American War) released the final four prisoners, which had received the life sentence.
 When after the Treaty of Paris (1898), the U.S. conducted its first census of Puerto Rico, the Chinese population was large enough to require a mention in the document on how to punch the census card: "If the record related to a white person, B, standing for blanco (white) was punched, while N was punched for a negro, or M for Mixed, Ch for Chinese, etc."